 Visit the Best Shoulder Doctor in Pittsburgh

-Ultimately, a board-certified orthopedic surgeon can help you determine the best course of treatment for your shoulder condition.
-However, it's important for patients to know their options in order to make the best possible decision for themselves.
+Ultimately, a board-certified orthopedic surgeon can help you determine the best course of treatment and pain relief for your shoulder condition.
+However, patients need to know their options to make the best possible decision for themselves.

-Whether you are suffering from shoulder pain due to injury, overuse, or arthritis, the orthopaedic surgeons at Greater Pittsburgh Orthopaedic Associates can help.
+Whether you are suffering from shoulder pain due to injury, overuse, or arthritis, the orthopaedic surgeons at Greater Pittsburgh Orthopaedic Associates can help with pain relief and treatment.
 Our surgical team offers a full range of minimally-invasive shoulder surgery options to meet your needs and help you make a full recovery.

 If you're ready to receive care from the best shoulder surgeon Pittsburgh has to offer, schedule your appointment with GPOA today!